das-labor/panopticon/README.md

 Windows
 -------

-After installing the Qt API and Rust toolchain Panopticon can be build using cargo.
+Install the Qt SDK, GLPK for Windows and the Rust toolchain Panopticon can be build using cargo.

 Running
 =======